nekernel-org/nekernel/ReadMe.md

 make all
 ```

-You'd also need mp-cc tools, to build and link the components.
+You'd also need The MultiProcessor UNIX SDK tools, to build and link the components.
+For Tools look at `Public/Tools`

 ##### Copyright 2024, Mahrouss Logic, all rights reserved.